latiif/lail/README.md

 * All functions are anonymous functions.

 * Assignment can be done by `let` or directly with `=`.
 Assignment is an expression.

+* Last expression in a function is its return value.

+* Identifiers can include any unicode letter plus emojis.